cosmic-plus/js-trezor-wallet/README.md

 // Step 3: Sign
 await trezorWallet.sign(transaction)

+// Extra: Event handlers
+trezorWallet.onConnect = connectionHandler
+trezorWallet.onDisconnect = disconnectionHandler
 ```

 This library is browser-only.

-**Beta Release**

-This is a beta release that is made public for testing purposes.
-While the
-library is stable & secure, several issues are still being worked out with
-Trezor teams.
+**Known limitations**

 A few operations & parameters are not supported yet.
 An explicit error
 message will get thrown if you try to sign a transaction including them:

 - Binary text memo containing NULL characters,
 - The `manageData` operation,
-- The `manageBuyOffer` operation
+- The `manageBuyOffer` operation,
+- The `pathPaymentStrictSend` operation.

-If you encounter an unexpected error, please play the game and [fill an
+If you encounter an unexpected error, please [fill an
 issue](https://github.com/cosmic-plus/js-trezor-wallet/issues/new/choose).

-The public release will possibly contain one or more breaking changes.
-Please check the [changelog](CHANGELOG.md) before upgrading.

 ## Installation